onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Technology is not neutral
 ██████████████████████████████████████████████████████████████████

-> "Change is like fire- if uncontrolled, it will consume us." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/1335483)
+> "Change is like fire - if uncontrolled, it will consume us." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/1335483)

 > "But it is much later in the game now, and ignorance of the score is inexcusable.
 To be unaware that a technology comes equipped with a program for social change, to maintain that technology is neutral, to make the assumption that technology is always a friend to culture is, at this late hour, stupidity plain and simple." - [Neil Postman](https://www.goodreads.com/quotes/286008-but-it-is-much-later-in-the-game-now-and)